 How Did a Recluse Like Emily Bronte Create Wuthering Heights - A Novel of Complex Interpersonal Dynamics

 Many people have wondered how a sheltered and reclusive person like Emily Bronte could have written Wuthering Heights, a complex story that depicts the coarser side of life.
-Emily had no friends outside of her family and few interactions with neighbors.
+Emily had few friends outside of her family and few interactions with neighbors.
 How was she able to create characters with such passionate natures and different personality types?

 Wuthering Heights is famous for its depiction of passionate romance and revenge; dysfunctional family relationships, and a protagonist who shows up as a ghost.
 It seems difficult for a woman who never married, or had any known love affairs to create such an intense novel of desire.